Kishanpur Yusuf

 Kishanpur Yusuf is surrounded by Raipur in east, Rasalpur in west, Khalishpur in North and Mohiuddin Nagar in south.
 The main occupation is farming.

 This village has a rich cultural heritage.
 Alia pir baba is one of them.
 Here devotees come every year to pray in a large number.

 Kishanpur Yusuf is also known for its Middle school which is basically a good source of education for poor people or the person who does not afford to pay for the education of children.

-The village consists of mainly 2 religion i.e Hindu and Muslim.
+The village consists of mainly two religions, i.e. Hindu and Muslim.